seknox/trasa/README.md

 ## Contact

-React out to Seknox team at secure at seknox dot com
+Reach out to Seknox team at secure at seknox dot com.